New Horizon Initiative

 What would Sharm-El-Sheikh look like if the interests of non-human life were taken into accounts?

-With a background in arts and journalism, Dirk-Jan Visser (The Netherlands, 1978) is a documentary photographer, senior lecturer at the Royal Academy of Art in The Hague and is a certified board member, currently holding a position in the supervisory board of World Press Photo Foundation.
-In his artistic practice he is interested in the ecological question.
-Through photography, stakeholder management and public affairs he wants to reach a large audience to facilitate dialogue on the relation and responsibilities humanity has towards non-human life.
+With a background in arts and journalism, Dirk-Jan Visser (Assen, 1978) is a documentary photographer, senior lecturer at the Royal Academy of Art in The Hague and is an active participant in the cultural and political arena, currently among others holding a position in the supervisory board of World Press Photo Foundation.
+In his practice, he uses photography, stakeholder management and public affairs to share perspectives and insights and to facilitate dialogue.
+His work aims to contribute to solutions around societal and ecological challenges.

 "Marianna Ohanyan (Armenia, 1998), a computer vision specialist with a passion for science and art.
 Marianna obtained an undergraduate degree in computer science and pursued graduate studies in applied statistics and data science.
 After graduation, she founded her first startup in the field of Artificial Intelligence, startup is focused on generating creative social media content for starting and developing businesses.
 Marianna is always exploring new concepts that push the boundaries of what is possible with AI, especially in art.”